bormaxi8080/osint-timeline/DRAFT.md

 Bellingcat's Investigative Tech Team ran an in person workshop on methods for archiving online content.
 The team outlined why backing up online data is important and provided a demo on Bellingcat’s auto archiver tool.
 You can learn more about the tool here: [https://atlos.org/](https://atlos.org/)

+Atlos is a non-profit platform used by investigators to catalog and verify eyewitness media at scale.
+Atlos is specialized to the needs of visual investigations: The platform automatically archives source media and implements industry-standard researcher safety measures by default.
+While other systems are dedicated collaborative tools or databases, Atlos does both.
+Atlos powers Bellingcat's sprawling investigation into civilian harm in Ukraine: https://github.com/atlosdotorg/atlos